Nikkilae/fml/docs/guide.md

 system.update();

 if (keyboard_check_pressed(vk_space)) {
-    // 2) Create and instance of the event description and play it. example_event_description.create_instance().start() }
+    // 2) Create an instance of the event description and play it. example_event_description.create_instance().start() }
 ```